hyperledger-labs/weaver-dlt-interoperability/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 ```
 (Instead of `latest`, you can select a particular version from the [package website](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/888424).)

-Before you run `npm install` to fetch the dependencies, make sure you create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` access in Github.
+Before you run `npm install` to fetch the dependencies, make sure you create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` access in GitHub.
 Create an `.npmrc` file in the same folder as the `package.json` with the following contents:

 ```
 registry=https://npm.pkg.github.com/hyperledger-labs
 //npm.pkg.github.com/:_authToken=<personal-access-token>
 ```
-Replace `<personal-access-token>` in this file with the token you created in Github.
+Replace `<personal-access-token>` in this file with the token you created in GitHub.

 First, you must incorporate some code for Weaver's network administration, specifically identity management.
 Then, using the given sample code and examples, you can adapt your applications for each interoperability mode.